Greece Moments Greece Moments

 Ano Lechonia railway station

-The Moutzouris train was designed by the Italian engineer Evaristo de Chirico, after whom the metal bridge just before the Milies station was named.
+The Moutzouris train was designed by the Italian engineer Evaristo de Chirico, after whom the metal bridge just before Milies station was named.

 Especially with children, a ride on the narrow-gauge railway is a real Pelion highlight.
-The historic train runs daily in July and August and only on weekends between mid-April and June and from September to the end of October.
+The historic train runs daily in July and August, and only on weekends between mid-April and June and from September to the end of October.

 Pilion Railway Griechenland Natur Urlaub